Germany plans to legalize the sale of recreational cannabis in 2024.

 Biden pardons cannabis users

-Lauterbach’s plan comes only weeks after Joe Biden pardoned Americans convicted of cannabis possession by federal courts.
+Lauterbach’s plan comes four weeks after Joe Biden pardoned Americans convicted of cannabis possession by federal courts.

 Since most drug crimes are tried at the state level, the pardon didn’t release anyone from prison.
 But it did give back the right to vote and serve on juries to some 6,500 Americans who served prison time for cannabis possession in the past.
 The pardon also makes it easier for them to apply to college, get a job and qualify for housing benefits, all of which ask applicants if they have ever been convicted of a crime.